jgazeau/shadocs/exampleSite/content/english/functionalities/thirdparty_imports.md

     codeparam="linenos=inline,hl_lines=[\"38-43\",\"51-67\"]"
 />}}

-# Define thirparty imports for shortcodes
+# Define third-party imports for shortcodes
 ---

 The theme also offers the possibility to import libraries or third-party code associated with a shortcode.
 These files will be imported only if the shortcode is used in the current page, therefore reducing the loading time of the page.